How To Call 911

 ■ Breathing problems (trouble breathing or no breathing)

-■ Severe external bleeding (bleeding that spurts or gushes steadily from a wound), or vomiting or passing blood
+■ Severe external bleeding (bleeding that spurts or gushes steadily from a wound), or vomiting blood or passing blood

 ■ Signs or symptoms of life-threatening medical conditions, such as heart attack or stroke